Symbolic self-completion theory: Symbolic self-completion in Internet communication

 More recent studies have shown how symbolic self-completion influences individuals' communication in online media platforms.
+The research follows on from studies that have previously shown that media appearances can be self-complementary symbols for demonstrating competence.
+However, online media also provide users with increased opportunities for self-presentation, in other words the opportunity to craft an image of oneself.
 For example, Cindy and Eddie Harmon-Jones and Brandon Schmeichel have shown how individuals' need for self-definition affects whether they share symbols of self-definitional attainment online.
 These researchers examined academic web pages and email signature files to see what types of academic departments and professors were more likely to enlist professional titles.
 The researchers found that the lower an academic department was ranked within National Research Council Rankings, the higher the number of professional titles the professors in that department displayed in their websites.
 Similarly, the lower the annual rate of publications and citations professors seemed to have, the higher the number of professional titles they enlisted in their email signatures.
 These correlations suggest that the enlistment of professional titles online serve as alternate symbols of accomplishment in their self-definitional areas; the more they felt they were lacking in a certain area, the more likely they were to engage in symbolic self-completion online regarding that particular area.